- About Us

 It is estimated that to mitigate climate change, and to decorbonize the economies of the world, will require channelling financing of over 1 trillion USD per year until 2050 to green the two most GHG emitting sectors: energy and land-use.

-At COP15 in Copenhagen in 2009, developed countries committed to a goal of jointly mobilising USD 100 dollars a year by 2020 from a wide variety of sources, public and private, bilateral and multilateral, including alternative sources of finance.
+At COP15 in Copenhagen in 2009, developed countries committed to a goal of jointly mobilising USD 100 billion a year by 2020 from a wide variety of sources, public and private, bilateral and multilateral, including alternative sources of finance.

 Results-based programs disburse funds in relation to outputs or outcomes rather than inputs and activities.
 For an example of successful RBF program, please see webinar on developing clean stove technologies.